gercom-ufpa/iqos-xapp/docs/SM_KPM.md

 - **RIC Style Type 2**: Used to carry measurement report for a single UE of interest from a target E2 Node. (not implemented)

-- **RIC Style Type 3**: Used to carry UE-level measurement report for a group of UEs per measurement type matching subscribed conditions from a target E2 Node. (:x:)
+- **RIC Style Type 3**: Used to carry UE-level measurement report for a group of UEs per measurement type matching subscribed conditions from a target E2 Node. (not implemented)

-- **RIC Style Type 4**: Used to carry measurement report for a group of UEs across a set of measurement types satisfying common subscribed conditions from a target E2 Node. (:white_check_mark:)
+- **RIC Style Type 4**: Used to carry measurement report for a group of UEs across a set of measurement types satisfying common subscribed conditions from a target E2 Node. (implemented)

 - **RIC Style Type 5**: Used to carry measurement report for multiple UE of interest from a target E2 Node (not implemented).